-Today we recognize World Cancer Day to bring more awareness to this deadly disease that the World Health Organization categorizes as “one of ten threats to global health.”
+February 4 is recognized as World Cancer Day to bring more awareness to this deadly disease that the World Health Organization categorizes as “one of ten threats to global health.”

-At CHRIM, our researchers are working tirelessly to gain knowledge and advance the current evidence of what we know about cancer prevention strategies and treatments.
+Here at CHRIM, our researchers are working tirelessly to gain knowledge and advance the current evidence of what we know about cancer prevention strategies and treatments.

 Located in Brandon, Manitoba, CHRIM researcher Dr. Michael Charette and his lab study the assembly of ribosomes, tiny machines in all our cells that read our genetic information (through mRNA) and translate it into proteins.
 These proteins give our cells their shape and allow our bodies to move (think about the proteins that make up our muscles!), and support basic body functions such as digestion.